myminseok/pcf-prometheus-pipeline/README.md

-# enabling SMTP on Prometheus grafana.
+# Enabling SMTP on Prometheus grafana.
 This configuration is for concourse pcf-prometheus-pipeline's ops-file and will setup smtp on grafana so that you can setup email alert using grafana dashboard and prometheus alertmanager. smtp will be set on /var/vcap/jobs/grafana/config/grafana.ini config file in bosh deployed grafana VM.